-26% of the Motor (non-MIB) PPO claims and 18% of the Liability PPO claims we received for the 2019 quantitative industry survey, had this categorisation attached.
+Only 23% of the Motor (non-MIB) PPO claims and 11% of the Liability PPO claims we received for the 2020 quantitative industry survey, had this categorisation attached.
+We urge insurers to use this categorisation, and to provide this information to the IFoA PPO Working Party to enable us to better help the market understand trends and uncertainties relating to PPO claims.